 The state legislature there has decided to cap the sales tax on yachts at 18K, or less than the purchase price of the average family-sized sedan.
 This realizes a savings of 42K for every million spent by beleaguered yacht-buyers.

 It was healthcare—not wealthcare—we debated last summer, correct?
-The Florida legislature's hearing aid batteries must be running low.
+The batteries in the Florida state legislature's hearing aids must be running low.
 I wonder if they can be replaced?